awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-api-usage-plans.md

 ## What are usage plans and API keys?<a name="api-gateway-api-usage-plans-overview"></a>

-A *usage plan* specifies who can access one or more deployed API stages and methods—and optionally sets the target request rate to start throttling requests\.
-The plan uses API keys to identify API clients and who can access the associated API stages for each key\.
+A *usage plan* specifies who can access one or more deployed API stages and methods—and optionally sets a throttling and quota limit on each API key\.
+Throttling limits define the maximum number of requests per second available to each key\.
+Quota limits define the number of requests each API key is allowed to make over a period\.
+The plan uses API keys to identify API clients and who can access the associated API stages for each key.

 *API keys* are alphanumeric string values that you distribute to application developer customers to grant access to your API\.
 You can use API keys together with [Lambda authorizers](apigateway-use-lambda-authorizer.md), [IAM roles](permissions.md), or [Amazon Cognito](apigateway-integrate-with-cognito.md) to control access to your APIs\.
 API Gateway can generate API keys on your behalf, or you can import them from a [CSV file](api-key-file-format.md)\.
 You can generate an API key in API Gateway, or import it into API Gateway from an external source\.
 For more information, see [Set up API keys using the API Gateway console](api-gateway-setup-api-key-with-console.md)\.